4 travelers in blue shirts overlook Brooks Falls where bears fish for salmon by a small waterfall on an Alaska wildlife safari.

 Arrival & Departure

-The Ultimate Alaska Wildlife Safari begins and ends in Anchorage, Alaska (ANC).
-Plan flights to arrive to Anchorage by 4:00pm on Day 1 of the itinerary, ahead of a 5:30pm orientation and 7:00pm dinner.
-Plan to depart Anchorage anytime on the final day of the itinerary.
+The July & August Ultimate Alaska Wildlife Safari begins in Fairbanks, Alaska (FAI) and ends in Homer, Alaska (HOM).
+Plan flights to arrive to Fairbanks by 3:00pm on Day 1 of the itinerary, ahead of a 5:30pm welcome dinner.
+Plan to depart Homer anytime on the final day of the itinerary.
 Airport transfers are included on Day 1 and on the final day of the trip.

 Activities